sonashubhamvats/Foodato/README.md

 Now for the most powerful entity- the admin- the admin can moniter all the processes happening in the restaurant and can also edit the menu of the restaurant.

-Here are some screen shots of the app-